Social-Emotional Domain: Positivity

 - Use technology, ideas, and experiments to figure out how something can be done

 - Ask “what can this become?” instead of “will it always be this way?”
 A good attitude sees possibilities.

-- Make Attitude Acrostics: Give students a piece of paper and ask them to write the word “ATTITUDE” vertically down the left side of their paper.
+- Give students a piece of paper and ask them to write the word “ATTITUDE” vertically down the left side of their paper.
 Set a timer and ask students to write down traits that are seen in positive individuals with words that correspond to the letters on the left side.
 For example, the “A” in “ATTITUDE” can read: “Always sees good in a situation.”
-Afterwards, have students get into groups and share their acrostics with their classmates.
+Afterward, have students get into groups and share their acrostics with their classmates.

 - The Attitude Inventory: Ask students to take out a piece of notebook paper and ask them the following questions one at a time, and allow them to answer the questions as much as possible: